Trietptm-on-Coding-Algorithms/PvJ_Raiders0fTheL0stArp/bind/README.md

 Slide 34 out of 60

+__THIS IS ONLY AVAILABLE ON 9.11.
+IF WE HAVE 9.11, DEFINITELY ADD THIS__

 > starting with BIND 9.11, BIND 9 can be configured to only return the first entry of a matching ANY query
 >
 > this mitigates the problem without causing (too much) breakage of older software (qmail etc)